somervda/wifiButtonESP32/README.md

 # wifiButtonESP32

-This is a simple micropython program to test out node-red flows.
-It sends a http request when a button is pressed (on GPIO16)
+This is a simple micropython program run on a esp32 to test out node-red flows.
+It sends a http request when a button is pressed (on GPIO16) .
+It acts a bit like the old Amazon dash buttons.

+Uses microWedCli.py from Copyright © 2018 Jean-Christophe Bos & HC² (www.hc2.fr)